Mmrv Vaccine for Children

-- He or she has any life-threatening allergies, including a severe egg allergy.
+- He or she has any life-threatening allergies.

 - He or she takes antiviral medicine, such as acyclovir or valacyclovir.

-- He or she has a disease or a family history of a disease that weakens the immune system, such as cancer or HIV.
+- He or she has a disease or a family history of a disease that weakens the immune system.

 - He or she has a history of seizures, or a parent, brother, or sister who has a history of seizures.